desai-nisarg/Heaviness-Length-EMG/README.md

 Status: Manuscript submitted for peer-review

 The repo contains data from experiments measuring object heaviness and length perception.
-The code contains exploratory analysis and plots, as well as non-parametric inferential tools such as Aligned Rank Transform (ART) ANOVA and Inofrmation Theoretic Model Selction.
+The code contains exploratory analysis and plots, as well as non-parametric inferential tools such as Aligned Rank Transform (ART) ANOVA and Information Theoretic Model Selction using QAICc.